 Cattle with Similar Markings Across the World

-- Note the Antiquity of these breeds in their various geographic
+Of great interest and telling is the Antiquity of these breeds in their various geographic

 regions.
 The geographic reach of these cattle markings, their

 antiquity, there reverence in their locale, and their similarity to